simun-ivanac/simun-ivanac/README.md

 ## About me

 I’m a software engineer with years of experience in developing web applications.
-I'm also very easy to understand.
+Here you can find a little bit information about my background.

 I love:
 - solving problems,
 - learning new things,
-- building practical solutions,
+- building practical solutions.
-- lists.

 <i>I don't like:</i>
 - poor written documentation,